More Lanes Aren’t Always the “Right” Answer

 - Mitigating queues associated with left-turning traffic

 - Enhancing transit stops

-Education & Public Outreach Guide Success
+Education & Public Outreach Guide Road Diet Implementation

-Road Diet Experience
+Snyder & Associates Road Diet Experience

-“Our [Road Diet] experience dates back to the early 90s, so we’re well-prepared to help assess feasibility, model operations, and address public concerns that are common with Road Diet conversion projects.
-Safety is paramount, and a Road Diet may not always be the best solution.
-When it’s not, we’ll help you figure out what is.”
+As Perington reflects on his experience, he’s optimistic about the future of road diets and looks forward to helping more communities make their streets safer.
+“Our (road diet) experience dates back to the early 90s, so we’re well-prepared to help assess feasibility, model operations, and address public concerns that are common with road diet conversion projects.
+Safety is paramount, and a road diet may not always be the best solution.
+When it’s not, we’ll help you figure out what is the right fit.”